-- 1. Distribution and use of hacking, cracking, and remote control software. - 2.
+- Distribution and use of hacking, cracking, and remote control software. - 2.
 Deliberate distribution or use of virus and Trojan horse software or behavior that could reasonably be expected to open the network to such software. - 3.
-Denial, restriction, or monitoring of network access by other users. - Accessing, in any way whatever, another person's (or the school's) computer without authorization, or using another person's password or account, or sharing your own. - 5.
-Leaving your session open or unattended (users ARE responsible for all activity on their accounts) - 6.
-Viewing, downloading, and distribution of pornography or other objectionable materials. - 7.
-Deliberate overload of the servers, routers, and/or network bandwidth. - 8.
-Unauthorized reconfiguration of ANY networked device. - 9.
-Misuse of printing facilities (such as massive print jobs, using the printers as copiers, or for non-school related print jobs, etc.) - 10.
-Use of school network and computing services as a commercial platform. - 11.
-The Raisbeck Aviation High School network constitutes public property and may not be used to support or oppose political candidates, initiatives, ballot measures or for lobbying activities - 12.
-Use of school network and computing services to violate copyright laws (for example, ripped music and video files). - Use of email, to or from the Raisbeck Aviation High School network, to harass others.
-This includes Hotmail and other email systems. - 14.
-Filtering services are in use on all computers with access to the internet.
-The filtering service must be active on any computer being used by a student. - 15.
-The Raisbeck Aviation High School Network is the property of the Highline School District and the District reserves the right to monitor any users use of the system, including both inbound and outbound communications, at any time and for any purpose.
+Denial, restriction, or monitoring of network access by other users. - 4.
+Accessing, in any way whatever, another person's (or the school's) computer without authorization, or using another person's password or account, or sharing your own. - 5.
+Leaving your session open or unattended (users ARE responsible for all activity on their accounts) - Viewing, downloading, and distribution of pornography or other objectionable materials. - Deliberate overload of the servers, routers, and/or network bandwidth. - Unauthorized reconfiguration of ANY networked device. - Misuse of printing facilities (such as massive print jobs, using the printers as copiers, or for non-school related print jobs, etc.) 9. - 10.
+Use of school network and computing services as a commercial platform. - The Raisbeck Aviation High School network constitutes public property and may not be used to support or oppose political candidates, initiatives, ballot measures or for lobbying activities - Use of school network and computing services to violate copyright laws (for example, ripped music and video files). - Use of email, social media, or other online platforms, to or from the Raisbeck Aviation High School network, to harass others. - Filtering services are in use on all computers with access to the internet.
+The filtering service must be active on any computer being used by a - The Raisbeck Aviation High School Network is the property of the Highline School District and the District reserves the right to monitor any 15. users use of the system, including both inbound and outbound communications, at any time and for any purpose.
 Users have no reasonable expectation of privacy in their use of the system.